Dependent Verification FAQs

 - Copy of Adoption or Legal Guardianship documentation

-- Medical verification form completed by the child's doctor (required only for disable dependents)
+- Medical verification form completed by the child's doctor (required only for disabled dependents)

 Do I need to submit original documentation?